What you can’t miss in Valletta in Malta

 The oratory holds two real gems: The Beheading of Saint John the Baptist and Saint Jerome Writing, both by Caravaggio.

 The Chinese Garden of Serenity is in Santa Luċija.

 Rocks, water and vegetation make up this little Chinese world.
 The extremely well kept and orderly gardens interspersed with statues representing moments of daily life in China, together with the pond and the small waterfall, convey peace and serenity.

-For a while, you feel like being on the other side of the planet – it’s the ideal place to take a break from chaotic Malta.
+For a while, you feel like being on the other side of the planet – ideal for taking a break from chaotic Malta.

 This inn decorated in a nautical style, in a perfectly renovated traditional building, offers: